 Transactions where revenue arises from the sale of products include sales of hardware and software.
-For such transactions, the Group judges the performance obligation to be satisfied when it delivers the hardware, software, or other product to the customer and satisfies the terms of delivery under the contract, such as receipt of acceptance inspection, and the Group recognizes revenue in the amount promised in the contract with the customer at this point in time.
+For such transactions, the Group determines that it satisfies the performance obligation related to product sales when it meets the conditions of delivery under the contract, such as delivery of the hardware, software or other products, or receipt of acceptance inspection, and the Group recognizes revenue in the amount promised in the contract with the customer at this point in time.